Updated: Apr 17

 My Story, Your Story

 Once I made the important shifts outlined here, both my life and business changed completely.
 My work weeks changed from 80-90 hours to around 40-45 hours per week.
 I think it is fair to say that it likely saved my marriage.
-The business I was leading went from being months away from going belly up, to seeing over 20% growth year after year.
+The organization I was leading went from being months away from going belly up, to seeing over 20% growth year after year.
 The same can happen to you.

 Your business doesn't have to be a ball and chain that is ruining your life.
 The root issues hindering your business success and causing your life to be crazy are one and the same.
 Wrong mindsets and poor systems.
 It doesn't have to continue to be that way.
 If you decide to make a change, your business can become the tool that serves your life, and other's lives as well.